Ravish990/Ravish990/README.md

 # 💫 About Me:
 My name is Ravish. <br>I am pursuing a B. Tech in Computer Science with a specialization in AI & ML.<br> As a tech enthusiast, I am always eager to learn new skills and solve complex problems.
+Currently , I am in my first year of the college at Polaris School Of Technology.

 ## 🌐 Socials: